FastEndpoints/FastEndpoints/Src/Documentation/wiki/File-Handling.md

 # handling file uploads

-the following example relays back the image data uploaded to the endpoint in order to show both receiving and sending of file data:
+the following example relays back the image data uploaded to the endpoint in order to demonstrate both receiving and sending of file data:

 ```csharp
 public class MyEndpoint : Endpoint<MyRequest>